mendix/docs/content/en/docs/apidocs-mxsdk/apidocs/pluggable-widgets/pluggable-widgets-client-apis/_index.md

 `status` is similar to the one exposed for `DynamicValue`.
 It indicates if the value's loading has finished and if loading was successful.
 Similarly to `DynamicValue`, `ModifiableValue` keeps returning the previous `value` when `status` changes from `Available` to `Loading` to help a widget avoid flickering.

 The flag `readOnly` indicates whether a value can actually be edited.
-It will be true, for example, when a widget is placed inside a Data view that is not [editable](/refguide/data-view/#editable), or when a selected attribute is not editable due to [access rules](/refguide/access-rules/).
+It will be true, for example, when a widget is placed inside a data view that is not [editable](/refguide/data-view/#editable), or when a selected attribute is not editable due to [access rules](/refguide/access-rules/).
 The `readOnly` flag is always true when a `status` is not `ValueStatus.Available`.
 Any attempt to edit a value set to read-only will have no affect and incur a debug-level warning message.

-The value can be read from the `value` field and modified using `setValue` function.
+The value can be read from the `value` field and modified using the `setValue` function.
 The `value` contains an `ObjectItem` or an `ObjectItem[]` based on the configured association.
-The `ObjectItem` can be passed to the `get` function of any [linked property value](pluggable-widgets-client-apis-list-values.md#3-linked-property-values) which is linked to the selectable objects datasource.
+The `ObjectItem` can be passed to the `get` function of any [linked property value](pluggable-widgets-client-apis-list-values.md#3-linked-property-values) which is linked to the selectable object's datasource.

-When setting a value the `ObjectItem`(s) must be items from the selectable objects data source.
+When setting a value, the `ObjectItem`(s) must be items from the selectable object's data source.
 Note that `setValue` returns nothing and does not guarantee that the value is changed synchronously.
 But when a change is propagated, a component receives a new prop reflecting the change.

 It is possible for a component to extend the defined set of validation rules.
 A new validator — a function that checks a passed value and returns a validation message string if any — can be provided through the `setValidator` function.
 A component can have only a single custom validator.
-The Mendix platform ensures that custom validators are executed whenever necessary, for example when a page is being saved by an end-user.
+The Mendix Platform ensures that custom validators are executed whenever necessary, for example when a page is being saved by an end-user.
 It is best practice to call `setValidator` early in a component's lifecycle — specifically in the [componentDidMount](https://en.reactjs.org/docs/react-component.html#componentdidmount) function.

 ### 4.5 IconValue {#icon-value}